 - Demoted to Extra: Pommy was a semi-playable main character in Bomberman 64: The Second Attack, but in this game he is just a Charabom.
 He would stay that way for the rest of the franchise.

 - Elemental Powers:

-- Everything's Better with Dinosaurs: Stegodon and Dorako
+- Everything's Better with Dinosaurs: The Charaboms Stegodon and Dorako.

-- Expy: The Crush Bombers are largely these to the Four Bomber Kings from Super Bomberman 4.
+- Expy: The Crush Bombers are largely these of the Four Bomber Kings from Super Bomberman 4.